wolfgames/phenotypes/journey_to_phenotype_skeleon_prompt.md

 ---SYSTEM---
-OUTPUT FORMAT: Produce ONLY valid JSON according to the schema specified - a flat array of phenotype steps, each defining its potential connections in a non-linear flow, ensuring all entry points are reachable.
+OUTPUT FORMAT: Produce ONLY valid JSON according to the schema specified—a flat array of phenotype steps, each corresponding directly to a step in the input journey (allowing at most ±2 for necessary splits or merges).
+Do NOT add, invent, or infer phenotype steps (such as CASE_RESOLUTION, ACCUSATION, DEDUCTION_PUZZLE, etc.) unless they are explicitly present in the input journey.
 No introduction, explanation, code blocks, formatting markers, commentary, or conclusion.
 Return raw JSON only.

 CRITICAL REQUIREMENTS:
 1. Each output element MUST have exactly six fields: "step_id", "step_index", "phenotype_tags", "step_description", "entry_point_id", "next_steps".